Tswagerman/project_mlops/reports/README.md

 > **What is the total code coverage (in percentage) of your code?
 If you code had an code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**

+Having coverage of 100% indicates a well-tested codebase, but it does not necessarily mean that the code is error-free since it only measures the percentage of code that is executed by the tests and it doesn't guarantee that every possible use case or input scenario has been tested.

 ### Question 9